Area: 70km2 (10km E-W by 7km N-S) and includes dozens of historic mines and workings.

-Mithril is currently executing a fully funded drill program at the Cometa Project in the Copalquin District following its successful maiden drill program completed during the second half of 2020.
+Mithril is currently executing a fully funded drill program in the Copalquin District following its successful maiden drill program completed during the second half of 2020.
 The near-term goal is a maiden JORC resource estimate for the El Refugio area late Q4 2021 while continuing to drill and expand the deposit strike length.

 The Copalquin Project lies within the Sierra Madre Occidental physiographic province of north-western Mexico.
 The project is underlain by andesitic volcanics of the Cretaceous-Tertiary Lower Volcanic Series.
 A Tertiary granodiorite to monzonite pluton intrudes the andesite and much of the area is capped by Tertiary rhyolite ignimbrites of the Upper Volcanic Series.
 Mineralisation is thought to be contemporaneous with the eruption of the Upper Volcanic Series.